The Human Edge: Future-Proofing Teams

 • Rituals like pre-mortems and post-mortems that normalize learning

-Being Wrong: It’s Not What You Think
+Being Right: It’s Not What You Think

 Who’s Driving This Thing?
 Self-Awareness as a Career Advantage

-• Understanding our blind spots
+• Understanding our blind spots and why we all have them

 Resilience, Adaptability, and Grit: Keeping Steady in Times of Change